alexzhangs/aws-cfn-vpn/README.md

 1. The stack ends up at 'CREATE_FAILED' status.

-    Log in the AWS web console, go to CloudFormation, check the event list of the stack, found the failed events to locate the root reason, check the event list of the nested stack if necessary.
+    Log in to the AWS web console, go to CloudFormation, check the event list of the stack, found the failed events to locate the root reason, check the event list of the nested stack if necessary.

-1. For any problem related with the repoes that aws-cfn-vpn depends on, check with the depended repoes, here is the quick dial of star gates.
+1. For any problem related to the repos that aws-cfn-vpn depends on, check with the depended repos, here is the quick dial of star gates.

    1. [aws-cfn-vpc](https://github.com/alexzhangs/aws-cfn-vpc)